mesfind/ai_weather/docs/index.md

 ## Getting Started

-To get started with installing Python, follow the directions given in the [Python section of the course Software page](https://mesfind.github.io/ai-weather).
+To get started with installing Python, follow the directions given in the [ Lesson section of the course page](https://mesfind.github.io/ai_weather).

 In addition to installing Python on your own computer, you will also need to download the data files used in the tutorials.
 Details for doing this are found in the [Setup]({{ '/setup/' | relative_url }}) page.